BlueMadnessVG/Take-home/README.md

 ## Project Description

-The Take-home project is a web application developed using React, TypeScript, and Vite.
-It serves as a template that provides a minimal setup to get React working in Vite with Hot Module Replacement (HMR) and some ESLint rules.
+This project is a responsive landing page designed as a take-home assignment.
+It features a clean, modern layout with sections for showcasing key information, services, and a call-to-action.
+The page is optimized for both desktop and mobile viewing.

 ## Technologies Used